 The methodology of Corneotherapy requires a greater understanding of the skin than established esthetics and beauty therapy training provides as its focus is the repair and maintenance of the skin barrier defence systems rather than the simple application of moisturisers.

-The goal of the Corneotherapist is to address the cause of the skin conditions, not merely treat the symptoms.
+The primary aim of the Corneotherapist is to address the cause of the skin conditions, not merely treat the symptoms.

 What type of training does a Corneotherapist require to be competent?